momentohq/public-dev-docs/docs/develop/sdks-integrations/aws-secrets-manager.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Retreiving a Momento auth token from AWS Secrets Manager
+# Retrieving a Momento auth token from AWS Secrets Manager

 It's best practice to securely store your Momento authentication token.
 If you are using AWS, you can securely store the auth token in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html).
 With that, only code running with the correct IAM credentials will be able to fetch the auth token and use it to access Momento Cache or Momento Topics.